 NordVPN Company and Jurisdiction check

 The company behind NordVPN is Tefincom SA, based in Panama.
 NordVPN explains on its website that it is a global tech business with employees all over the world, but it maintains the parent company in Panama to better protect user privacy.

 Panama is an excellent privacy jurisdiction because it:

 - Is not part of any surveillance alliances.

-- Has no mandatory data retention policies, such as those in Europe that affect UK VPN services.
+- Has no mandatory data retention laws, such as those in Europe that affect UK VPN services.

 - Is renowned for corporate privacy laws with many protections in place.